randym/axlsx/README.md

    - Added Fit to Page printing
    - added support for turning off gridlines in charts.
    - added support for turning off gridlines in worksheet.
-   - bugfix some apps like libraoffice require apply[x] attributes to be true. applyAlignment is not properly set.
+   - bugfix some apps like libraoffice require apply[x] attributes to be true. applyAlignment is now properly set.
    - added option to *not* use RMagick - and default all assigned columns to the excel default of 8.43
+   - added border style specification to styles#add_style - now you can pass in :border => {:style => :thin, :color =>"0000FF"} instead of creating a border object and border parts manually each time.
+   - Support for tables added in - Note: Pre 2011 versions of Mac office do not support this feature.

 - ** March.5.12**: 1.0.18 release
    https://github.com/randym/axlsx/compare/1.0.17...1.0.18